ocaml-flambda/flambda-backend/jane/doc/extensions/_08-miscellaneous-extensions/module-strengthening.md

 module_strengthening`.
 The new extension allows this type to be written as `S with M`.

-The main motivation for this work are compiler performance improvements.
+The main motivation for this work is compiler performance improvements.